-Jerome is an Assistant Research Professor at the National Center for Scientific Research (CNRS), a Fellow at the Center for Law and Economics at ETH Zurich, and a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
+Jerome is an Assistant Research Professor at the French National Center for Scientific Research (CNRS), a Research Affiliate at the Center for Law and Economics at ETH Zurich, and a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
 From 2011 to 2014, Jerome spent three years as a Research Fellow at the Berkman Klein Center, where he did most of his Ph.D. work.

 Jerome is a behavioral economist operating at the boundaries between psychology, economics and computational social science.
 In his research, he couples experimental and field data from several Internet-based environments, such as open source software development, Wikipedia, and online poker, to uncover how psychological and cognitive traits shape our behavior, with a particular focus on online cooperation, peer production and decision making.
 At the Center, Jerome notably collaborates with Professor Yochai Benkler on the Cooperation project.
 He is also involved with the Mindsport Research Network, which he helped launch together with Professor Charles Nesson.

 Jerome originates from the French region of Alsace.
 He has lived in France, Egypt, the U.S., Jordan, Switzerland and Lebanon.
 Jerome speaks French, English and Arabic, is heavily interested in public policy and international affairs, and enjoys cooking in his spare time.